mbrkhrdt/mbrkhrdt/README.md

 ### Hi there 👋
 I'm Michael, a developer from Brooklyn, NY.
-I make iOS Apps in Swift, and most of my other projects involve JavaScript of some sort.
-While my primary programming languages are Swift and JavaScript, I also have experience with C# and Java.
+I make iOS Apps in Swift, and most of my other projects involve Node.js of some sort.
 You can contact me on [Twitter](https://twitter.com/tme_michael), if you need to.

 ![Michael's Stats](https://github-readme-stats.vercel.app/api?username=michaelburkhardt&show_icons=true&count_private=true&theme=dark)